Since its establishment in 1949, the Coconino County Fair continues to promote community involvement and interest in

 There are many ways to save at the Coconino County Fair:

-- Ride the Bus - We are teaming up with NAIPTA to offer complimentary park and ride bus service to the Fair.
+Ride the Bus - We partner with NAIPTA to offer complimentary park and ride bus service to the Fair.
 Enjoy a convenient, comfortable, hassle-free way to get to the Fair.

 The annual Coconino County Fair is the largest event in Northern Arizona and we couldn't do it without our sponsors!
 They are our community partners in helping make the Fair a fun, family event over Labor Day weekend.